run-ai/docs/docs/admin/researcher-setup/use-secrets.md

 !!!
 Notes
     * Secrets are base64 encoded
     * Secrets are stored in the scope of a namespace and will not be accessible from other namespaces.
-Hence the reference to the Run:AI Project name above.
-Run:AI provides the ability to propagate secrets throughout all Run:AI Projects.
+Hence the reference to the Run:ai Project name above.
+Run:ai provides the ability to propagate secrets throughout all Run:ai Projects.
 See below.

 ## Attaching a secret to a Job on Submit